ieeefiu/robot2015/EtchASketch/README.md

 ----------

 - knobs are continuous motion servos
-- the constants in EtchASketch.h are defined for the servos i have at home, which are [these](http://www.amazon.com/gp/product/B00KA393PK/ref=oh_aui_detailpage_o00_s00) modified to be continuous motion. they're cheap so it's not working like i want it to
+- the constants in Etch.h work well with the AR-3606HB servos
+- delay constant is currently arbitrary, will need to test on an etch-a-sketch soon
 - before using this, test and modify the constants to work properly with whatever servos you are actually using
+- open the serial monitor and make sure the servos are doing the right thing at the right time

 how do i
 --------